amikos-tech/chromadb-ops/README.md

 > Note: The command is particularly useful for windows users where deleting collections may leave behind orphaned vector
 > segment directories due to Windows file locking.

+For the `go` version of the tool the command it is also possible to use `--dry-run` option to see what would be deleted without actually deleting anything.

 ### Using Docker